 Spring and summer are by far the most popular times for house hunting.
 Placing your home up for sale when more people are looking to buy will put you ahead of the game from the start.

 13.)
 Hire a professional to help you set up your home

-Unless you’ve got an awesome eye for aesthetics, you might want to hire a professional to help you stage and photograph your home.
-They can help you arrange your furniture so it maximizes space and then shoot photos showing your house in the best possible light.
+Unless you’ve got an excellent eye for aesthetics, you might want to hire a professional to help you stage and photograph your home.
+They can help you arrange your furniture, so it maximizes space and then shoot photos showing your house in the best possible light.

 14.)
 Use extra rooms

 Do you have a spare bedroom that houses your baby gear or boxes of your college stuff?
 Now’s the time to clear it out!
 Set up an empty room as something useful, like a guest room, an exercise nook, or even a hobby room.
 It will look a lot more attractive to potential buyers than a room full of stuff!